gregbo/mininet_frr/make_vm/README.md

 If you do not use a secure password (as I did above), you probably should not allow password auth over SSH.

 Once the install completes, select Reboot now.
+If the screen pauses and complains about the cdrom, just press ENTER.

-Once the reboot is complete, you can find the IP address either through the virt-manager or by logging the VM terminal with the user name and password and running the ip command:
+Once the reboot is complete,
+you can find the IP address either through the virt-manager or by logging the VM terminal with the user name and password and running the ip command: